javatlacati/swiplwebtut/webspanish.md

 	%	   - unavailable(WhyHtml)
 ----

-So now we have nice professional looking error pages.
+So now we have nice professional looking páginas de error.

-If you need to make the server generate one of the other statuses, call +http_status_reply/4+ to generate the page.
+If you need to make el servidor generate one of the other statuses, call +http_status_reply/4+ to generate the page.
 Notice that you need to do this at the handler level.
 I suspect there's a method of doing it by throwing an exception, but I don't know what it is.

 ****